silverhammermba/superuser/_posts/2011-04-01-formatting.markdown

 ## Size Matters ##

 As I mentioned before, computers can have many, many bytes.
-Luckily we've got easier ways to refer to the huge numbers of bytes that come into play when it comes to data.
+To deal with this, we have easier ways to refer to the huge numbers of bytes that come into play when it comes to data.
 Bytes use the standard metric prefixes:

 * 1,000 bytes is a **kilo**byte or KB
 * 1,000 kilobytes is a **mega**byte or MB